The Japanese Tea Ceremony for the family

 - We introduce to the Tea Ceremony with a short tutorial on how to hold a tea bowl.
 Then we describe the basic practice of being served in the Japanese Way of Tea setting and review the action of the tea ceremony.
 The introduction includes a handout of the screenplay of the ceremony that we have developed.

 - Next is the ceremony itself in simplified form.

-The guests are served a tea sweet.
+The guests are be served a tea sweet.
 The tea sweets reflect the theme of the tea ceremony or the season.
-The participants will learn a motif for the ‘Star Festival’ and a short story about it.

 Then we will serve a bowl of tea for each guest, using the screenplay the guests’ participation in the Japanese tea ceremony.